 Kalsem training often takes donations of horses and some of these horses were donations and some were purchased.
 All are fabulous!

 If you were paying attention to what I was saying you will remember I said my first eventing experience was because of a bet.
 The bet was I couldn’t get this off-track horse through the Iowa Games show.
 The owner bet me half ownership if we won and I had to give free training if we didn’t.
 SO after Iowa Games 1995 Junk Yard Dog was half mine!
 The picture left was in 1996 at our first Training Level Event.
+He retired locally and in his early 20’s he went to gallop in heaven.

 Then there in Jinxy. (left) He is one special horse, owned and shown currently by one of my favorite gals.
 In spring 2010 they went prelim at Full Gallop Horse Trial.